 What's in a name?

-Most Iranian areas have many names: Seistan also appears as Sistan, Sakastan, Sagistan, Sigistan, Zabulistan, Drangiana ...
-The name supposedly derives from the Saka - an Iranian people from the region of the Aral Sea in Central Asia who (under pressure from other Iranian peoples further east) settled in the borderlands of what are now Iran (Baluchistan), Afghanistan and Pakistan.
+Most Iranian areas have many names: Seistan also appears as Sistan, Sakastan, Sagistan, Sigistan … The name supposedly derives from the Saka - an Iranian people from the region of the Aral Sea in Central Asia who (under pressure from other Iranian peoples further east) settled in the borderlands of what are now Iran (Baluchistan), Afghanistan and Pakistan.
 They were one of the many peoples once known to the Greeks by the general term "Scythians" - and are sometimes referred to as Indo-Scythians.
-Earlier it was known as Arachosia.
+It's the region once covered by the Achaemenid satrapy of Drangiana/ Arachosia.

 Desert scenery in Seistan